 The stories prior to that build up the power and influence this character has.
 Their ability to break anyone in the family makes this whole scene feel tense and shows us just how strong of a person Tohru is, despite her somewhat spacey tendencies.

-It’s still missing several important points from the manga, most of it being Akito’s own mental issues and insecurities, but works well as a payoff for tons of episode buildup.
+It’s still missing several important points from the manga, most of them being Akito’s own mental issues and insecurities, but it works well as a payoff for tons of episode buildup.

 Legato Bluesummers and the Whole Damn Bar

 One of my favorite scary anime, Trigun, is one of the most comical pieces of fiction you will find.
 Vash’s “cowardice” is a source of great comedic gold as he bungles about the dusty planet, but there was always this tragic edge just waiting in the wings of the show.